English explorer Henry Hudson discovers Manhattan Island and sails up the river that would later bear his name. More

 On July 20, 1985 treasure hunter Mel Fisher's Treasure Salvors company discovered after a 16-year search.
 The cargo included a fortune in silver and gold, copper, indigo, tobacco, and 20 bronze cannons, among other items.
 The recovered treasure was valued at approximately $400 million.

 Dutch inventor Cornelis Drebbel successfully tests the world's first navigable submarine in London's River Thames c.
-1624 with others saying he started showing it in 1620 and even demonstrated it to King James I.
+September, 1624 , although others report, he started showing it as early as 1620 and even demonstrated it to King James I.

 The wooden craft covered in greased leather, reinforced with iron bands, using oars that passed through waterproof leather seals, could stay submerged for hours.
 The British Navy saw it as a novelty rather than a weapon but Drebbel's invention proved underwater navigation was possible and influenced future submarine development.